I am addicted to the remotely located Ningaloo coral reef at Cape Range National Park.

 No mobile phone service, wifi, fresh water, shops or anything else.
 For that you have to drive an hour away to the town of Exmouth.

-I usually take my salty self into town to have a wash before I travel on.
-My hair will be standing on end and so congealed with salt that I can’t get a brush through it.
+I take my salty self into town to have a wash before I travel on.

 After days of camping my habit is to have dinner cooked for me at the restaurant in the caravan park where I stay before heading south and back home.